Carlos Correa Player Props: Twins vs. Royals

 Carlos Correa At The Plate

-- Correa is hitting .205 with three doubles, a triple, three home runs and nine walks.
+- Correa is hitting .209 with three doubles, a triple, three home runs and 10 walks.

-- In 54.5% of his games this season (12 of 22), Correa has picked up at least one hit, and in four of those games (18.2%) he recorded more than one.
+- Correa has picked up a hit in 13 of 24 games this season, with multiple hits five times.

-- He has hit a long ball in three games this year (13.6%), leaving the park in 3.2% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.